Mejorada

 Mejorada is a village located in the province of Toledo, Castile-La Mancha, Spain.
 According to the 2017 census (INE), the municipality has a population of 2,809 inhabitants.

 Name

 At the beginning the village was called 'Malpartida' (Badly distributed in Spanish) because of the trouble to fit it into the lands of Ávila, Oropesa or Talavera.
 In the 14th century, along with the expansion of its territories, the name Malpartida was finally changed for 'Mejorada' (Improved in Spanish) due to the improvements made on its territorial situation and to relieve the villagers who thought the previous name brought bad luck.

 Location

 Located 9 km north of Talavera de la Reina, the village is settled in the region of the 'Sierra de San Vicente', which is a subregion of Talavera.
-Mejorada adjoins Montesclarod to the North, Segurilla to the East, Talavera to the South and Velada to the West.
+Mejorada adjoins Montesclaros to the North, Segurilla to the East, Talavera to the South and Velada to the West.